vkrepo/MATLAB-NS3/README.md

    **Note:** *It is strongly recommended that you add LD_LIBRARY_PATH export to the shell startup script so that it is set automatically at startup.*

-1. Add path to 'LD_LIBRARY_PATH' to startup script
+1. Add path to 'LD_LIBRARY_PATH' in the startup script
    * If you use bash shell, add this line at the end of ~/.bashrc file:

     `export LD_LIBRARY_PATH=<MATLAB-NS3 BASE FOLDER>/ns-allinone-3.26/ns-3.26/build:$LD_LIBRARY_PATH`